-The bridge consists of a 340foot suspension span which is added to a 54-foot girder approach span at its north end. tect pedestrians from accidental The foundations and piers are falls.
-There have been no major concrete, and the four towers er forget the first time I stood on consist of welded angle steel topped with cast-steel saddles to support the cables.
+The bridge consists of a 340foot suspension span which is added to a 54-foot girder approach span at its north end.
+The foundations and piers are concrete, and the four towers consist of welded angle steel this bridge as a kid back in 2015. topped with cast-steel saddles to support the cables.
 The cables comprise 475 individual strands of no. 9 galvanized wire with a combined diameter of 3.25 inches.
 The 16-foot long roadway consists of wooden timbers supported on steel floor beams.